-Goal 6: Incorporate Historic Resources into the Kingston Hazard Mitigation Plan flooding, hurricanes, drought, landslides and wildfires in an effort to mitigate the effects of both natural and human-caused hazards.
+• Consider incorporating Historic Resources into the Kingston Hazard Mitigation Plan (Heritage Commission/Historic District Commission/Hazard Mitigation Committee): Kingston is currently undergoing the process of updating the 2013 Hazard Mitigation Plan to address issues such as flooding, hurricanes, drought, landslides and wildfires in an effort to mitigate the effects of both natural and human-caused hazards.
 It may be useful to incorporate some historic resource mapping into this plan.
-Knowing how historic resources and potential disaster areas overlap may be a helpful tool in identifying at-risk historic resources and targeting documentation efforts.
+Knowing how historic resources and potential disaster areas overlap may be a helpful tool in identifying at-risk historic resources and targeting documentation and preservation efforts